-- □ Must be able to communicate in English both verbally and written.
+- Must be able to communicate in English both verbally and written.
 If English is not the applicant's primary language, additional English comprehension evaluations may be required.
-(Pursuant to Nur 704.08 (a)). - Document the ability to read, comprehend, write, and communicate in English, relative to job-related assignments. - □ Foreign applicants must provide Immigration/Naturalization card or other legal form of documentation allowing eligibility to work in the U.S. - Must have a Social Security Number (in order to take the state exam and receive a license from the NH Board of Nursing). - □ Must meet LNA Health Careers Criminal Record Requirements (Pursuant to Nur 704.08 (b) (1) (7)). - Not have been convicted of a crime constituting any of the following unless such conviction was annulled by a court of competent jurisdiction: - Murder or Manslaughter

-- Robberv - Felonious Theft - Felonious Assault - Sexual Crime Involving a Child - Kidnapping - Endangering the Welfare of a Child or Incompetent Person - Must provide documentation of a two-step negative TB test within the past year or negative chest x-ray dated within the last 5 years, or a QuantiFERON lab test within the past year. - Please note: LNA Health Careers does not maintain a record of student TB tests.
+(Pursuant to Nur 704.08 (a)). - o Document the ability to read, comprehend, write, and communicate in English, relative to job-related assignments. - □ Foreign applicants must provide Immigration/Naturalization card or other legal form of documentation allowing eligibility to work in the U.S. - Must have a Social Security Number (in order to take the state exam and receive a license from the NH Board of Nursing). - Must meet LNA Health Careers Criminal Record Requirements (Pursuant to Nur 704.08 (b) (1) (7)). - Not have been convicted of a crime constituting any of the following unless such conviction was annulled by a court of competent jurisdiction: - Murder or Manslaughter - Robbery - Felonious Theft - Felonious Assault - Sexual Crime Involving a Child - Kidnapping - Endangering the Welfare of a Child or Incompetent Person - Must provide documentation of a two-step negative TB test within the past year or negative chest x-ray dated within the last 5 years, or a QuantiFERON lab test within the past year. - o Please note: LNA Health Careers does not maintain a record of student TB tests after program completion.
 The instructor will document that he/she saw the negative TB test/chest x-ray and will then give the results back to the student to keep.
-We do not keep copies on file - □ Submit Documentation of current year's flu vaccine (if taking class October-April) or signed declination.
-If a student declines to receive the flu vaccine, they will be required to wear a mask during clinical. - □ Must be able to move or lift a minimum of 50 pounds with no restrictions. - Must be able to bend and squat.

-a.
-LNA Requirements

-- □ Applicants must be 16 years or older.
-A GED is not required but is highly recommended. - □ Must successfully complete a pre-entrance exam which includes reading comprehension, basic math skills, and vocabulary and must pass with a 70% or higher. - Please Note: LNA Health Careers cannot accept transfer of credits from any other institution, nor does our LNA program provide transfer credits to any other institution.

-b.
-MNA Requirements

-- Evidence of a valid and unencumbered Nursing Assistant license issued by the NH Board of Nursing - Possesses proficiency in English and basic math as determined by the pre-entrance examination.
-Must successfully pass the pre-entrance examination with a score of 80% or greater. - Complete an application for the program which includes a written essay of personal goals and desire to become proficient in the administration of medications. - □ Submit proof of employment within the past 5 years, which provides the hour equivalent of two years full time employment (3,744 working hours) on the employment requirement form provided by the LNA Health Careers Admissions Office or on letterhead from the employer signed or submitted via employer's email. - Submit two-character references from Nurse Managers or Directors on behalf of the employer affirming the applicant's honesty, integrity, compassion, and enthusiasm for nursing related activities.
+We do not keep copies on file. ☐ Submit Documentation of current year's flu vaccine (if taking class October-April) or signed declination.
+If a student declines to receive the flu vaccine, they will be required to wear a mask during clinical. □ Must be able to move or lift a minimum of 50 pounds with no restrictions.
+Must be able to bend and squat without assistance. a.
+LNA Requirements ☐ Applicants must be 16 years or older.
+A GED is not required but is highly recommended. ☐ Must successfully complete a pre-entrance exam - which includes reading comprehension, basic math skills, and vocabulary and must pass with a 70% or higher.
+Please Note: LNA Health Careers cannot accept transfer of credits from any other institution, nor does our LNA program provide transfer credits to any other institution. b.
+MNA Requirements Evidence of a valid and unencumbered Nursing Assistant license issued by the NH Board of Nursing at least 2 years prior to application date.
+Possesses proficiency in English and basic math as determined by the pre-entrance examination.
+Must successfully pass the pre-entrance examination with a score of 80% or greater.
+Complete an application for the program which includes a written essay of personal goals and desire to become proficient in the administration of medications. □ Submit two-character references from Nurse Managers or Directors on behalf of the employer affirming the applicant's honesty, integrity, compassion, and enthusiasm for nursing related activities.
 Must be completed on supplied forms from the LNA Health Careers Admissions Office and either emailed or mailed.

-- Submit documentation of Hep B vaccine series or declination. - □ Submit documentation of full COVID-19 vaccination series. - □ Submit documentation of a two-step negative TB test within the past year or negative chest x-ray dated within the last 5 years, or a QuantiFERON lab test within the past year.
+- Submit documentation of full COVID-19 vaccination series. - □ Submit documentation of a two-step negative TB test within the past year or negative chest x-ray dated within the last 5 years, or a QuantiFERON lab test within the past year.